UW-COSMOS/Cosmos/README.md

 ## GPUs
-**GPU usage is highly recommended for the detection process** Currently, GPUs are not required, but performance without them is not recommended.
+**GPU usage is highly recommended for the detection process** Currently, GPUs are not required, but performance without them is not guaranteed.
+It requires at least 12GB to be allocated to the docker daemon.
 To enable GPUs, ensure that the worker2 service definition in `docker-compose.yml` includes cuda:0 as the device:
 ```
 - DEVICE=cuda:0
 - CUDA_VISIBLE_DEVICES=0